muftring/iu-statistics/mid-term-exam/submission.md

 **2.** *When describing a variable, we often want to know its central tendency (i.e. mean, median, mode).
 What are the advantages and disadvantages of each of these measures?
 Under what circumstances would it be best to use each measure?*

-We seek to know the central tendency of a variable in order to get a sense of what a typical, or expected, response might be from the population.
+We seek to know the central tendency of a variable in order to get a sense of what a typical response might be from the population.

 The mean tells us the average value of a variable from all observations in the sample.
 The mean is only applicable to quantitative variables.
 It is intended to tell us a typical value we might expect for the variable in the population.
 The mean is susceptible to outliers (values well outside the expected range).
 In the presence of outliers, the mean value can be skewed left or right (depending on where the outliers exist) and no longer represent a good indicator of the central tendency.